JohnnyHa1017/munch/README.md

 > Create, Read, Update, Delete
 ### Creating a Business
 - As a logged-in user, I want to be able to create a new Business by providing relevant information such as name, address, category, location, etc.
-- When I'm on the `/new-business` page:
+- When I'm on any page I can click a button to redirect me to `/business/new` page to create a new business:
   - I can create and submit a new Business.
   - I can add Menu Items and Images (Optional).
   - I can specify Hours of Operation.